 2nd Street, Belmont Shore

-This is the perfect spot for food, drinks and mingling with the locals.
-It’s full of activity and fun energy especially during the night.
+This bustling street is the perfect spot for food, drinks and mingling with the locals.
 I love how it’s within walking distance from Naples Island and the Belmont Shore pier.
-Here, you will find some of the best food in LA, including a great array of Italian, Lebanese, American local-only restaurants and sports bars.
+Here, you will find some of the best food in LA, including a great array of ethnic restaurants and sports bars.
 If you’re in the mood for some amazing Chicago-style pizza, I suggest Rance’s Chicago Pizza.
 Their pizzas are 14 inches in diameter.
 I tried the small one and it was insanely good!
 Caution: the pizzas take at least 40 minutes to make so, if you’re in a rush, call and order ahead before you get there.

 If you’re not in the mood for pizza, you may go to Open Sesame to indulge in some delicious Lebanese food.
 I also happened to stumble across a beautifully decorated French bistro with live piano music: Creperie Café.
-I haven’t been there but they offer amazing breakfasts, brunches and crepes.
+I haven’t been there, but it looks like they offer amazing breakfasts, brunches and crepes.
 The options are plentiful!
-2nd street is the perfect hangout spot to enjoy the local Long Beach atmosphere in order to avoid mega-crowded touristy spots like The Pike.
+2nd Street is the perfect hangout spot to enjoy the local Long Beach atmosphere.
+A far cry from well-known touristy spots, like The Pike.
 Check out my post The Best Restaurants And Coffee Shops In Long Beach, California.

 Recommended restaurants on 2nd Street: